Cannock Chase murders: Judicial review

 In November 2010, Morris was granted a judicial review of the refusal of the Criminal Cases Review Commission to refer his case to the Court of Appeal, in a bid to overturn his conviction.
 Sections of this review contended the commission had wrongly rejected a number of his previous proposed grounds of appeal as falling short of the required legal standards.
 A statement from Morris's defence team said:

 The application for a judicial review is the first stage in his attempts to have the matter referred back to the Court of Appeal after 42 years in prison.
 If Morris's conviction was overturned it would be the longest-running miscarriage of justice in British history.
 It might also potentially mean that a child murderer had remained at large for more than 40 years during Morris's incarceration.

 This judicial review was rejected by Mr Justice Simon in February 2011.
 Shortly thereafter, Morris indicated his potential intention to transfer his case to the European Court of Human Rights.
-He later abandoned this plan, adding his belief he would die in prison.
+He later abandoned this plan, stating his belief he would die in prison.